wesselb/wesselb.github.io/_posts/2020-11-23-julia-learning-circle-meeting-2.md

 ```

 That looks more reasonable.
-For this small array, compared to the heap-allocated array, that's an 25x improvement in runtime!
+For this small array, compared to the allocating on the heap, that's an 25x improvement in runtime!
-This example demonstrates that memory allocations can substantially contribute to the total runtime of a program.
+This example demonstrates that allocations on the heap can substantially contribute to the total runtime of a program.

 The idea of allocating vectors on the stack is certainly not mine.
 Check out the fantastic [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl), which provides a generic implementation of stack-allocated arrays.